-Extending the Original Definitions of Full Transfer and Full Access to Perception

-The hypothesis of Full Transfer, as defined by Schwartz and Sprouse (1996), can be regarded as claiming that the L2 learner transfers hidden representations (elements and hierarchies) and their mappings to and from overt forms.
+Extending the original definitions of Full Transfer and Full Access to perception.
+The hypothesis of Full Transfer, as defined by Schwartz & Sprouse (1996), can be regarded as claiming that the L2 learner transfers hidden representations (elements and hierarchies), and their mappings to and from overt forms.
 For syntax, the hidden representations are the functional categories (and the trees), and the grammar handles the mappings between these and word order.
-For semantics, the hidden representations are the semantic parts of lexical items, and the semantic categorization system handles the mappings between these and tokens in the real world (e.g., when learning the English word ship, Spanish learners may transfer the somewhat smaller semantic extent of the Spanish equivalent barco).
-For phonological perception, we can say that the hidden representations are the phoneme categories (and metrical structures) and that the perception grammar handles the mappings between these and auditory events.
-In the previous discussion on transfer, we have therefore seen evidence for Full Transfer, when applied to phoneme categories.
+For semantics, the hidden representations are the semantic parts of lexical items, and the semantic categorization system handles the mappings between these and tokens in the real world (e.g., when learning the English word ship, Spanish learners may transfer the somewhat smaller semantic extent of the Spanish word barco).
+For phonological perception, we can say that the hidden representations are the phoneme categories (and metrical structures), and that the perception grammar handles the mappings between these and auditory events.
+In the three paragraphs on transfer above, we have therefore seen evidence for Full Transfer, when applied to phoneme categories.

-The hypothesis of Full Access, as defined by Schwartz and Sprouse (1996, p.
-41), claims that "restructuring draws from options of UG."
-For phonology, the phonemes should emerge in an L1-like fashion and the mappings should go through developmental stages allowed by UG.
+The hypothesis of Full Access, as defined by Schwartz & Sprouse (1996:41), claims that 'restructuring draws from options of UG'.
+For phonology, the phonemes should emerge in an L1-like fashion and the mappings should go through developmental stages allowed by Universal Grammar.
 The typological assumption of OT (Prince & Smolensky, 1993) is that every possible constraint ranking reflects a language allowed by UG.
-For OT interlanguage grammars, Full Access means, therefore, that every developmental stage should be identifiable with a constraint ranking.
-The GLA satisfies this requirement automatically, as it can do nothing besides changing the rankings of the constraints.
-In the previous discussion on access, we have therefore seen evidence for Full Access, when applied to phoneme categories.
+For Optimality-Theoretic interlanguage grammars, Full Access means, therefore, that every developmental stage should be identifiable with a constraint ranking.
+The GLA satisfies this requirement automatically, since it can do nothing besides changing the rankings of the constraints.
+In the two paragraphs on access above, we have therefore seen evidence for Full Access, when applied to phoneme categories.